bunsenstraat/remix-learneth-plugin/README.md

 ```
 Level: a level of difficulty indicator ( 1 - 5 )
 Tags: an array of tags
+id: this is used by the system to let REMIX call startTutorial(repo,branch,id).
+See below for more instructions.

 ### Steps
 Each workshop contains what we call steps.